Yluro/cosmochlore/README.md

 # Cosmochlore

-**COSM**ochlo**R**e (**Co**ntinious **S**hape **M**easuremensts in **R**ust) is a fast, pure-Rust implementation of the Continuous Shape Measures (CShM) calculation, used to quantify how closely a set of points matches an idealized reference polyhedron.
+**COSM**ochlo**R**e (**Co**ntinuous **S**hape **M**easuremensts in **R**ust) is a fast, pure-Rust implementation of the Continuous Shape Measures (CShM) Calculation, used to quantify how closely a set of points matches an idealized reference polyhedron.

 It is a from-scratch command line interface (CLI) tool that reimplements the shape-measure engine found in [`cosymlib`](https://github.com/GrupEstructuraElectronicaSimetria/cosymlib) and `SHAPE`<sup>1</sup> 2.1 in Rust.
-Cosmochlore acurately reproduces `SHAPE`'s 2.1 results using a pruned branch-and-bound algorithm for significantly faster performance on larger coordination numbers.
+Cosmochlore accurately reproduces `SHAPE`'s 2.1 results using a pruned branch-and-bound algorithm for significantly faster performance on larger coordination numbers.
 One of the advantages of Rust over the old fortran code is that Cosmochlore's error handling will always tell the user if something went wrong at run-time, the program will never silently crash or give you a number without you knowing something went wrong.

-The name of the tool comes from the mineral [Kosmochlor](https://en.wikipedia.org/wiki/Kosmochlor), a rare chromium clinopyroxene found in iron meteorites and as an accesory mineral to various other chromium-containing pyroxenes.
+The name of the tool comes from the mineral [Kosmochlor](https://en.wikipedia.org/wiki/Kosmochlor), a rare chromium clinopyroxene found in iron meteorites and as an accessory mineral to various other chromium-containing pyroxenes.

 ## What it does

 Given a molecular structure (or any set of 3-dimensional points), Cosmochlore computes the **Continuous Shape Measure (CShM)** between the structure and one or more idealized reference shapes.
 A value of `CShM = 0` means a perfect match; larger values indicate greater distortion from the ideal geometry.

 ### Future Features
-I'm planning tu support Cosmochlore in [SymmetryMeasurements](https://github.com/Yluro/symmetry-measurements/tree/master) in the very near future.
-There are more features planned to be added to Cosmochlore:
+I'm planning to support Cosmochlore in [SymmetryMeasurements](https://github.com/Yluro/symmetry-measurements/tree/master) in the very near future.
+More features are planned to be added:
- - Finishing the CShM toolkit: retrieval of the rotation matrix, generalised shape coordinate,... etc.
+ - Finishing the CShM toolkit: retrieval of the rotation matrix, generalised shape coordinate, _etc_.
  - Might do some octahedral distortion parameters.
- - Might reimplement the continious symmetry/symmetry operation measures.
+ - Might reimplement the continuous symmetry/symmetry operation measures.

 _[See you in 25 years...](https://www.youtube.com/watch?v=BL57-9171pk)_